anthonydb/practical-sql-2/faq-updates-errata.md

 > The GitHub folder name has been renamed to `practical-sql-2-main` from `practical-sql-2-master` in line with GitHub conventions.
 (Applies only to first printing of the book.)

+* **Page 4: Windows Installation (pgAdmin issue)**

+> As of late July 2023, the version of pgAdmin included with the EDB PostgreSQL installer has a bug preventing it from launching.
+The workaround is to download and install a copy of pgAdmin 4 v7.5 or later from [https://www.pgadmin.org/download/pgadmin-4-windows/](https://www.pgadmin.org/download/pgadmin-4-windows/).

+> Prior to installing that version, it is recommended that you UNinstall the pgAdmin included with the EDB PostgreSQL package.
+To do so, navigate under `Start` to `Add or remove programs`.
+Find PostgreSQL and select `Uninstall`.
+When asked if you want to uninstall the whole program or components only, choose components and then click the box next to `pgAdmin`.

+> I'm bugging the EDB people to fix the issue and will remove this notice when that happens.

 * **Page 12: pgAdmin Renamed "Browser" to "Object Explorer"**

 > In Figure 1-3 on page 12, and in text on that page and subsequent references, the book refers to a section of pgAdmin labeled as the "Browser" or "object browser."
 As of pgAdmin 4 v7.0, the user interface has changed to call that area the "Object Explorer."